tim-christy/temp/_posts/2020-02-01-central-limit-theorem.md

 <br>

-So let's look at an example.
+Ok, let's look at an example.

 <br>